-Dr. Natelson has found that about 20% of people with chronic fatigue syndrome (ME/CFS) hyperventilate or take rapid, shallow breaths when they stand.
+Dr. Natelson has found that about 20% of people with chronic fatigue syndrome (ME/CFS) either hyperventilate or take rapid, shallow breaths when they stand.
 (A small percentage may hyperventilate when they lie down as well.)
-Other studies suggest that hyperventilation during exercise may be common.
+Other studies suggest that hyperventilation and other altered breathing patterns during exercise may be common.

 Two Tests For Hyperventilation